utily/cloudly-storage/README.md

 ```

 ### wrangler.toml
-The wrangler.toml file needs to include a keyvalue store and a durable object binding:
+The wrangler.toml file needs to include a Key Value store and a durable object binding:
 ```
 kv-namespaces = [
 			{ binding = "archive", id = "id_found_in_the_cloudflare_dashboard", preview_id = "id_found_in_the_cloudflare_dashboard" }